Amazon GTIN Product Identification Requirements

 Does Amazon allow suppliers to use UPC barcode numbers obtained from a UPC Reseller?

-As of May 2016 the answer is NO, UPC barcode numbers from UPC Resellers are NOT ALLOWED.
-Amazon revised the UPC section on Amazon Seller Central that explicitly states ‘Amazon requires sellers to obtain ‘valid’ UPC’s from the GS1 and further states that Amazon will confirm UPC barcodes are registered to their sellers and not 3rd parties.’
-We have worked with several Amazon suppliers who reported that during the item set-up procedure, Amazon flagged their UPC numbers for either of the following reasons:
+As of May 2016. the answer is NO, UPC barcode numbers from UPC Resellers are NOT ALLOWED.
+Amazon revised the UPC section on Amazon Seller Central to explicitly state ” Amazon requires sellers to obtain “valid UPC’s” from GS1 and further conveys that Amazon will confirm UPC barcodes are registered to their sellers and not 3rd parties.
+We have worked with several Amazon suppliers who reported that during their item set-up procedure Amazon flagged their UPC numbers for either of the following reasons:

-- – UPC Numbers were already being used by a different supplier
+- UPC Numbers were already being used by a different supplier

-- – UPC numbers were not issued to supplier being set-up.
+- UPC Numbers were not issued to supplier being set-up.